The Ultimate In Birding Tours

 Classic Philippines: Days 15-17 From our base near Bislig we will explore the extensive area of forest that is universally known as ‘PICOP’.
 This acronym stands for ‘Paper Industries Corporation of the Philippines’ and ‘PICOP’ was a gigantic logging concession granted to this company after World War II.
 Large areas have indeed been logged, and some have even been re-planted with commercial plantations (a rare event in the Philippines), but the company took its obligations seriously and made great efforts to prevent illegal logging and squatters.
 The result was that some superb areas of forest remained, complete with one of the best selections of birds found anywhere in the Philippines.
 The company has, however, long since lost the concession and as a result, illegal logging has become rampant, while droves of squatters have moved in and the habitat is disappearing at an alarming rate.
 Nonetheless, for the moment PICOP still holds a fantastic array of endemics and is the only readily accessible area of lowland forest remaining on Mindanao.

-Here we have a good chance of finding Mindanao and Writhed Hornbills, the spectacular Southern Rufous Hornbill, Common Emerald Dove, Short-billed and Amethyst Brown Doves and Black-chinned and Yellow-breasted Fruit Doves.
+Here we have a good chance of finding Mindanao and Writhed Hornbills, the spectacular Southern Rufous Hornbill, Common (or Asian) Emerald Dove, Short-billed and Amethyst Brown Doves and Black-chinned and Yellow-breasted Fruit Doves.
 Pink-bellied Imperial Pigeon is harder to find and we will be very fortunate if we come across a Spotted Imperial Pigeon (surely one of the Philippine’s most threatened birds).
 Loud squawks and screeching announce the presence of Blue-crowned Racquet-tails and other canopy species present include Violet Cuckoo, Philippine Drongo-Cuckoo, Black-bibbed Cicadabird, Southern Black-and-white Triller, Philippine Fairy Bluebird (now becoming rare here), Philippine Minivet, Philippine Leafbird, Philippine and Black-naped Orioles and the aptly-named Handsome Sunbird.

 Overhead a variety of raptors, including Philippine (or Steere’s) Honey Buzzard and Crested Goshawk, may be joined by Purple Needletail, Philippine Spine-tailed Swift and Pygmy and Ameline Swiftlets.